 The Serenity Gel uses a lower density memory foam than many others in the price category, but does feature a high-resilience core which is above average.
 The mattress has average heat complaints despite the cooling gels, though durability does not appear to be a significant issue.

 A significant number of people report substantial odor and offgassing with this mattress, much higher than average especially for lower-density foams.
 Customers who end up unhappy with their beds seem to dislike the retailer’s policy requiring them to keep the mattress at least 60 days prior to returning.
+Despite what we have listed above, the Serenity Gel is in our Best Mattress 2019 list.

 4. Sealy Optimum Elation Gold (3.8 Stars)